How our auditions work

 If your application is successful, you will be invited to an audition, an interview or both, depending on the course you've applied for.

-Birmingham School of Acting recognises that candidates will inevitably be nervous; much rides upon the outcome of any audition.
-We work hard to ensure that your audition is a positive experience.
-Members of both academic and admissions staff will be available to answer questions at all stages of auditioning.
-All auditions - Initial and Recall - are stewarded by full-time students who are there to support and guide candidates through the process.
+We understand you may be nervous, as much rides upon the outcome of any audition.
+However, we work hard to ensure that your audition is a positive experience.
+Our academic and admissions staff are always on-hand to answer questions at all stages of auditioning.

-Detailed guidance regarding the application and selection procedure for each course is available in our Guidance for Applicants packs.
-You can download the pack for your chosen course from the relevant course page.
-You may also want to browse our auditions FAQ section.
+Detailed guidance regarding the application and selection procedure for each course is available in our Guidance for Applicants packs under the 'How to Apply' tab of your chosen course.

 Following an audition and/or interview, one of the following outcomes is possible: